First Quarter Storm: January 30: Battle of Mendiola

-Protesters claimed that Malacañang guards started the violence by throwing pellets at them from inside, which led them to take over a fire truck and smashed it into Malacañang's Gate 4.
-Once the gate broke and gave way, bold protestors charged into the Palace grounds tossing rocks, pillboxes, Molotov cocktails.
+Protesters claimed that Malacañang guards started the violence by throwing pellets at them from inside, which led them to take over a fire truck (driven by Tony Tayco, now a priest of the Philippine Independent Church.) and smashed it into Malacañang's Gate 4.
+Once the gate broke and gave way, bold protestors charged into the Palace grounds tossing rocks, pillboxes, Molotov cocktails (using a San Miguel Pale Pilsen beer bottle).
 The Presidential Guard Battalion then came out in full force with their guns.
 The protestors drew back but not before inflaming the fire truck and a government car.

 Protesters ran towards Arguelles Street to evade the explosions in front of the Palace.
 Student protesters were steadily driven out of J.P.
 Laurel and farther down Mendiola, where they built a barricade to stop the riot police and armed soldiers from the Palace.
 As students from nearby dormitories joined them, protesters grew in numbers.
 Everything was improvised and they did not have any organized plan.
 The protestors fought the armed forces and defended themselves with sticks and pillboxes.
 Eventually, the troops succeeded in separating the protestors, putting an end to the rally.
 Many were severely injured, and since police forces retaliated with live bullets, it led to bloodshed.
-Bullets were shot at the protesters, killing four students.
+Bullets were shot at the protesters, killing four students: Ricardo Alcantara of the University of the Philippines, Fernando Catabay of Manuel L. Quezon University, Feliciano Roldan of Far Eastern University, and Bernardo Tausa of Mapa High School.
 The armed forces were claimed to attack unarmed students.
 It was a seesaw battle between the youth and the military.
 Students and military alternatively held Mendiola Bridge, until nine o'clock in the evening, when finally it finally fell to the military.
 While troops were able to disperse the militants, they failed to clear the streets of M. Aguila, Legarda, and Claro M. Recto and in Quiapo from other rallyists.
 Doors were opened to these rallyists, and through gestures from people at second-floor windows, they were warned about the presence of armed forces in the streets.

 Reactions in the international media were mixed: Singapore's Eastern Sun wrote that Marcos was right for "taking the hard line" in dealing with the demonstrators while an independent Chinese newspaper in Hong Kong thought otherwise.
 Both publications believed that the charge regarding the involvement of Chinese communists in the violence was exaggerated.

 Marcos saw the January 30 protest and siege in Malacañang not only as a personal assault but also as an assault to the presidency itself.
 He thought of the protests as an insurrection, and only a part of a plot to overthrow the government by force.